xLuigiGamerx/sm64coopdx-android-base/README.md

 12. Go back to the MSYS2 window and execute a native build using this command.
 This will take a long time:

-> If you get an error like `Error reading codebook`, just use `make clean` and keep trying again until it works, that only happens sometimes on Windows and I don't know what causes it
+> If you get an error like `Error reading codebook` or `You should specify a coefficient codebook`, just use `make clean` and keep trying again until it works, that only happens sometimes on Windows and I don't know what causes it

 ```sh
 HEADLESS=1 DISCORD_SDK=0 TOUCH_CONTROLS=1 make